 Smith had 21 companies in his task organization, each one an elite “flanking company,” the grenadier and light companies (who typically lined up on the flanks of a regiment).
 They were the shock troops and scouts, respectively.
 They were the most intelligent, athletic, and loyal, but they were not used to working with each other or the officers assigned to their command.
 They were the most disciplined, but lacked any sense of cohesion, or mutual trust.
 Lastly, in a move reminiscent of his experience during the French and Indian War, Gage ordered them to march light: without artillery, extra ammunition, or rations.

 To Gage, these were prudent risks, not gambles.
 It was still possible to avoid war and his actions needed to appear non-threatening yet forceful.
-In September when his troops marched on Salem, Massachusetts, the militia made a show of challenging them, but it ended without bloodshed.
-The same was true for the march to Worcester and the patrols in and around Boston.
-Nevertheless, Gage knew he had to be careful.
+This was a precarious balance.
+Although the patrols in and around Boston were largely uneventful, the raid last February on a suspected munitions stockpile in Salem, Massachusetts, ended in a humiliating failure, albeit without bloodshed.
+Gage knew he had to be careful.
 He only had 4,000 men, and despite the political calculations from 3,000 miles away, he knew twice that many wouldn’t be enough.
 This raid had to be fast, smart, but if necessary, lethal.
 Only his best troops could pull it off.

 Concord militia Colonel James Barrett was not at his farm, but about a mile north on a small hill with elements of his regiment looking down at the north bridge.
 His minute companies and militia companies were coming in from the surrounding towns as fast as they could.
 So far, he could see men from Concord, Lincoln, Bedford, and Acton.
 They all heard of the bloody fight on the Lexington Green, and the need to assemble, but details were in short supply.
 None were surprised, though.
 They believed a fight was coming.
 Tensions were running too high to expect anything less.
 Further, colonial spies could see the regulars preparing for an operation, and Gage’s reconnaissance teams were not as covert as they believed.